dwagelaar/PlatformKit/platformkit-web/Readme.txt

 Requirements
 ------------

-- Servlet requires the included version of xercesImpl.jar to be loaded, since Jena depends on it.
-If the application server already loads xercesImpl.jar by default, replace it by the included version.
+- Servlet requires a Jetty application server for deployment.
+  Dynamic deployment has been tested with Jetty-6.1.4.